iiwaasnet/kino/README.md

   * Pong response from all the registered nodes to all registered nodes.

 Since Rendezvous server is a single point of failure, it is recommended to start several instances of the service on different nodes to build a fault-tolorent cluster.

+## Some details
+All communication between Actors happens by message passing.
+Messages are distinguished by **Identity**, i.e. string representation of message type.
+There are two distribution patterns for a message: unicast and broadcast.
+Messages of the latest type are sent to **all** registered Actors, which can handle this type of message.

+[NetMQ](https://github.com/zeromq/netmq) is selected as a transport.